-- At 31 December 2011, had the US Dollar depreciated 10% against the Euro, with the other variables remaining constant, profit after income tax would have been Euros 92 thousand lower, mainly as a result of translating payables to group companies. - (iii) Credit risk
+At 31 December 2012 had the US Dollar weakened by 10% against the Euro, with the other variables remaining constant, post-tax profit would have been Euros 110 thousand higher, mainly as a result of translating payables to Group companies.

+(iii) Credit risk

-The Company's financial assets mainly comprise the trade receivables from and loans to group companies and receivables from public entities for tax rebates.
+The Company's financial assets mainly comprise the trade receivables from and loans to Group companies.